nimbletents/nimbletents.github.io/_i18n/en/rapidresponse/rapidresponse.md

 - Know that the project will be a one-off, not a generalized solution.
 Even if you use pre-existing templates, you are not creating a template with your project.
 - Avoid perfectionism.
 - Don't depend solely on visuals or interface.
 Leverage the power of prose, and let it do its work.

+Special attention should be paid to an effective Data Management strategy.
+Moacir de Sà Pereira has prepared a separate section, "<a href="{% tl datamanagement %}">Nimble Data Management</a>," that lays out a model with implications beyond RRR.

 Some common components that facilitate the development process:
 - D3/JavaScript/JSON/Leaflet